Varsh1n1s/A-Low-Power-and-Area-Efficient-32-Bit-ALU-Design-A-Mixed-Signal-Approach/README.md

-# Power and Area Optimization of a 32-bit ALU
+# A Low-Power and Area-Efficient 32-bit ALU Design: A Mixed-Signal Approach

 ## Overview
 This project focuses on the design, implementation, and optimization of a 32-bit Arithmetic Logic Unit (ALU) in both digital and analog domains.
 The primary objectives are power and area optimization, using advanced simulation tools to analyze performance metrics.